Nav Bar

 The sun is getting low when I make it to the shelter.
 Mike, Penny, Gordon, and the Amish couple are already present and established their sleeping places in the shelter.
 Apparently, a resident bear made an appearance this afternoon, but there was no sight of the bear now.
 The wind is whipping the trees on the ridge, and the temperatures are falling fast.
 Several hikers reported a bunch of wild pigs in the trail a mile back.
 Thankfully I didn't encounter the pigs, which can be very aggressive.

-I leisurely filter water and was eating dinner when someone said "he's back!"
+I leisurely filter water and was eating dinner when someone said, "he's back!"
 The biggest black bear I have ever seen moseyed into the area in front of the shelter and rapidly climbed the tree that secured the food cables.
 The bear is totally nonplussed by us.
 It sits in a crook of the tree about 30 feet up the trunk for at least an hour.
 I rather feel like a goldfish in a fishbowl being watched by a cat.
 I still have to hang my food bag!
 It isn't an option to not hang it because bears in this area have been known to come into the shelters in search of food.

 Mike and Gordon agree to accompany me to the food cables - they will look out for the bear while I hang my food.
 In the dark, with the light of our headlamps, I hang my food bag while the guys stand on either side of me to look for the bear.
 The few minutes feel like forever, but we hoist the bag and run to the shelter without incident.

-Tonight the forecast is for heavy rain and high winds.
-The rain starts in earnest and we fall asleep with the patter of heavy raindrops on the metal shelter roof.
+Tonight, the forecast is for heavy rain and high winds.
+The rain starts in earnest, and we fall asleep with the patter of heavy raindrops on the metal shelter roof.

 Appalachian Trail Day 17 - Brown Fork Gap Shelter to Fontana Dam - Mud, Downed Trees, and Beer! (mile 152.9 to mile 164.3)